 How to Calculate Inventory Turnover/Turns From the Balance Sheet

-For example, let's say two different companies each have $20 million in inventory, but one sells all of it every 30 days, while the other takes 90 days to do the same.
-This tells you the first company has better cash flow and less risk than the one that takes 60 days to do the same.
+For example, if two companies each have $20 million in inventory, the one sells all of it every 30 days has better cash flow and less risk than the one that takes 60 days to do the same.

 Inventory Turnover = Cost of Goods Sold / Average Inventory for the Period

 To get an annual number, start with the total cost of goods sold for the fiscal year, then divide that by the average inventory for the same time period.
 The cost of goods sold, sometimes called cost of sales or cost of revenue, typically is found beneath the revenue figure on a company's income statement.
 To get the average inventory balance, add the current inventory balance to the previous period's inventory balance and divide by two.